simp/simp-doc/docs/changelogs/latest.rst

 This change allows SIMP users on isolated networks to manage one or more Puppet environments easily, using R10K or Code Manager.
-The use of R10K/Code Manager, in turn, provides Puppet module installation that aligns with current, industry-wide, best practices.
+The use of R10K/Code Manager, in turn, provides Puppet module installation that aligns with current Puppet best practices.

+The updated ``simp-adapter`` works for both Puppet Enterprise and the FOSS editions of Puppet, so there is no longer a ``simp-adapter-pe`` or ``simp-adapter-foss``.

 Other SIMP Asset RPM Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The packaging of key non-module SIMP assets (``simp-environment``, ``simp-rsync``) has been redesigned to no longer modify directories actively being used by deployed Puppet environments.
+The packaging of key non-module SIMP assets (previously named ``simp-environment`` and ``simp-rsync``) has been redesigned to no longer modify directories actively being used by deployed Puppet environments.
 This change has several benefits:

 * Asset RPM installs/upgrades/erases have no unintended consequences on active Puppet environments.
 These operations are completely safe!